Anxiety Disorder: Why it’s Different Than Stress

 It’s natural to worry or feel pressured when, say, you’ve got a big project at work, or a loved one is dealing with a serious health issue.
-But when that unsettled feeling creeps into all the corners of your life and stays there over weeks, months or even longer, that stress has now become something more.
+But when that unsettled feeling creeps into all the corners of your life.
+Especially, when it stays there over weeks, months or even longer, that stress has now become something more.

 Anxiety is one form of response that the body has to stress.“You can have a migraine as a response to stress, or be fatigued or depressed—or you can be anxious.”
 It’s worth paying attention to: “If you’re so anxious that you’re not eating well, you’re forgetting things, you’re not a safe driver or an effective parent, and it’s affecting what you do every day, that’s the tipping point”, says Dr. Brewer.

-You may already know that unchecked stress, on its own, can lead to a host of physical problems, from elevated cholesterol and chest pains to headaches, back pain and trouble sleeping.
-Having an anxiety disorder also raises the likelihood that you will be depressed (and vice versa); nearly half of people with depression also have a diagnosed anxiety disorder.
+You may already know that unchecked stress, on its own, can lead to a host of physical problems.
+These can reach from elevated cholesterol and chest pains to headaches, back pain and trouble sleeping.
+Having an anxiety disorder also raises the likelihood that you will be depressed (and vice versa).
+Nearly half of people with depression also have a diagnosed anxiety disorder.

 If it turns out you do have an anxiety disorder, there’s a variety of options that can help you feel calmer and more in control.
 “I tell people that one way to distance themselves from an anxiety-provoking situation is to meditate”, says Dr. Brewer.

 “We generally shy away from medication as our first choice, but there are times when it’s helpful”, says Dr. Brewer.
-“There are people who have chronic anxiety disorders who don’t have any idea why they’re anxious and they can’t control what it is in their biology that makes them more anxious—that’s just what their make-up is.”
+“There are people who have chronic anxiety disorders who don’t have any idea why they’re anxious.
+They can’t control what it is in their biology that makes them more anxious—that’s just what their make-up is.”

 Taking a drug doesn’t mean you’ll be on it forever, either.
-Medication can be used short-term and intermittently, perhaps to help you get through a cross-country move or an especially overwhelming period at work, for example.
+You can use medication short-term and intermittently.
+Perhaps to help you get through a cross-country move or an especially overwhelming period at work, for example.

-A great first step: Talk to your doctor to get to the bottom of what’s worrying you so you can feel better sooner.
+A great first step: Talk to your doctor to get to the bottom of what’s worrying you.
+So that you can feel better sooner.